High and Low (1963 film): Morality and the class divide

 When asked in 1975 whether it was correct to view the film as being anti-capitalist, Kurosawa responded:

 Well, I did not want to say so formally.
 I always have many issues about which I am angry, including capitalism.
 Although I don't intend explicitly to put my feelings and principles into films, these angers slowly seep through.
 They naturally penetrate my filmmaking.

-According to Stephen Prince, the film creates a false reality via images and technologies (such as radios, cameras, telephones, and tape recorders).
+According to Stephen Prince, the film's narrative creates a false reality via images and technologies (such as radios, cameras, telephones, and tape recorders).
 The perspective mediated by these technologies conceals the social tensions between the lives of Gondō and Takeuchi.
 He underscores this by focusing on how Kurosawa's use of blocking positions the characters to create and reflect different social and moral relationships.
 The social divisions are never reconciled and synthesised, but remain hidden by Gondō's appeal to humanism to overcome these divisions in his final confrontation with the kidnapper.
-Mitsuhiro Yoshimoto considers its class commentary reactionary for de-emphasising Gondō's class status by sympathising with him in favour of promoting a humanistic ideal.
+Mitsuhiro Yoshimoto considers its class commentary reactionary for de-emphasising Gondō's class status by sympathising with him to promote a humanistic ideal instead.
 However, the film scholar James Goodwin views this class divide as being dramatised by Gondō's loss of wealth, as such, the superimposed images of Gondō and the kidnappers' faces over each other in the final scene visually associates them with a shared psychology.
-The historian David Conrad comments a reversal of the usual association of Kurosawa's films with humanism; that the film ends by condoning capital punishment as an acceptable outcome of the justice system.
+The historian David Conrad comments upon a reversal of the usual association of Kurosawa's films with humanism: that the film ends by condoning capital punishment as an acceptable outcome of the justice system.

 Commercialism and modern Japan

 To Conrad, the film's foregrounding of Japan's economic growth (such as the proliferation of personal luxuries, cars, and air conditioning) reflects the country's growing internationalism.
-This growth of international and consumer culture is seen in elements such as the Old West cowboy outfits Jun and Shinichi are seen wearing, and the nightclub seen towards the end of the film.
+This growth of international and consumer culture is seen in elements such as the Old West cowboy outfits Jun and Shin'ichi are seen wearing, and the nightclub seen towards the end of the film.
 He describes "the specter of miscegenation" that is evoked in the nightclub scene by having foreign men and Japanese women dancing together.
 The scene highlights the contemporary social restriction on interracial dating while subtly placing foreign influence under suspicion by linking it to the location of criminal activity.
-In particular, Conrad draws attention to the narrative's drug-related criminal theme and waste management as parts of the police investigation that indicate the concerns of contemporary society.
-The role of police has also been criticised by film scholar James Maxfield as revealing the structure of Japan's capitalist society itself to be "a significant crime".
+In particular, Conrad draws attention to the drug-related crime and waste management as concerns of contemporary society, as indicated by the police's investigation.
+The role of the police has also been criticised by film scholar James Maxfield as revealing the structure of Japan's capitalist society itself to be "a significant crime".
 He suggests that the police's inaction to save an addict who becomes a victim of the kidnapper's uncut heroin characterises them as uncaring.
-This also weakens the audience's belief in the investigation's success.
+This "slightly undermines the viewers' sense of their unalloyed triumph in capturing [the kidnapper]."